drylogics/Learning/javascript/conclusions/spreadAndRestSyntax.md

 sum.apply(null, set1)
 ```
-Lesson - ***consider for arrays with large number of elements*** (Note: Future updates of node, browsers, transpilers might continuously improve on this.
+Lesson - ***consider before using for arrays with large number of elements*** (Note: Future updates of node, browsers, transpilers might continuously improve on this.
 So, not a big deal.)